andyeske/How-to-CAD-Almost-Anything/README.md

 **Session Activity:** Using the tools learned on Session 9, we’ll design a variety of items, including:
 *	A [spinning teacups (Mad Hatter)](https://media.disneylandparis.com/d4th/en-gb/images/n017931_2050jan01_mad-hatters-tea-cups_16-9_tcm752-159886.jpg) miniature model, incorporating gear and [circular-to-linear motion](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/a8c69e2452109133fe5c48a08c0535c7/large.jpg) features.

-**To do (optional):** Add 1-X slide to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed to during the design process.
+**To do (optional):** Add 1-X slide to the portfolio, one for each designed item, with pictures and a short description of the Solidworks skills employed during the design process.

 **Session Recordings:** https://www.youtube.com/watch?v=ZSuKBjKcO44.